 Often, patients who suffer from these disorders feel alone or dejected, even when standing in a room full of people.
 This feeling can lead to panic attacks and or other more serious conditions such as agoraphobia, though the condition is relatively rare with less than 1% of the population diagnosed as such.

 During treatment, patients are often given antidepressants or anti-anxiety medications to help regulate chemicals in the brain that are believed to be responsible for fear and stress.
-Mental health practitioners also recommend either group or individualized therapy that encourages patients to talk about their stressors and discover why they feel the way they do.
+Mental health practitioners also recommend an either group or individualized therapy that encourages patients to talk about their stressors and discover why they feel the way they do.
 Both medication and therapy are excellent tools to use during treatment.
 But for some patients, that is not enough.

 Studies have shown that patients dealing with stressful situations had physical and chemical changes in their bodies when they are in the presence of animals, especially when they have physical contact.
 Not only does the patient’s blood pressure lower, but increased heart rates have subsided, and powerful endorphins are released in the brain.

 In short, animals can be a powerful yet healthy distraction that prevents patients from feeling the lows associated with anxiety disorders and helps to prevent panic attacks.
 Read more about ESACare Care and why to choose us.

 How to get an ESA?

 Because emotional support animals are not the same as service dogs, protections for their use are somewhat limited.
 However, the federal government recognized them as an important part of the treatment and recovery process for some mental health conditions and as such have added protections for ESAs in certain situations; travel and housing.